PR77/A500_ACCEL_RAM_IDE-Rev-2/README.md

 5. Route PIN 20 of IDE interface to +5V to support DOMs without the need for a power cable.
 6. IDE_IRQ to be routed to the CPLD (additional reason why IDE.device was used).
 Additionally add IDE_WAIT to the CPLD to have the option to support /DTACK Waitstates.
 7. Add XTAL Clock buffer.
-8. Support a cascaded AutoConfig chain.
+8. Support a cascaded AutoConfig chain (implemented - still to be tested).